algobunny/canto/geneve.md

 A0: If the river penetrates the clouds will it break into clarity?

 ~ clouds
-A': Clouds cluster serenity
+A': Mist from the peaks descents -  serenity

 B':

 A1: solidarity